-The qualification has career pathways via apprenticeships and university for further study.
-IT degrees which this course provides excellent preparation for enjoy (upon graduation), near 100% employment for students and average starting salaries of circa £28,000.
 The course prepares students for exciting, in demand careers such as Graphic Designer, Website Designer, IT Network Professional and IT Security Analyst.
 Students and parents are welcome to speak with Mr Attwell to discuss this excellent course further.

 HEALTH & SOCIAL CARE